 Raising Standards in the Casino Industry

 The executive director of UKGC, Richard Watson, has made it clear that the UKGC is working hard to raise standards in the gambling industry.
-With a focus on making sure that the industry is not used by criminals who are interested in using it for money laundering purposes, as well as aiming to improve safety standards for people who partake in gambling online.
+With a focus on making sure that the industry is not used by criminals who are interested in using it for money laundering purposes, as well as aiming to improve safety standards for people who partake in gambling online or play horse betting.